-Heavy weather threatened on Friday, cutting the floor crew’s day short, but they joined us at the warehouse and helped us finish up on the walls.
+Heavy weather threatened on Friday, cutting the floor crew’s day short when they had to finish the epoxy resin flooring, but they joined us at the warehouse and helped us finish up on the walls.
 We and the organizers are all focussed on tomorrow’s forecast, as our goal to complete raising the exterior walls depends on a full day’s work.
 We are anticipating heavy rain and storms all day.

 On Saturday, a quick fuel-up breakfast, prepared by church chef Clete Brekke at the First United Methodist Church of Tupelo, and off to the job site to make ready for the wall delivery.
 There is one 12 inch strip of floor sheathing remaining to complete the floor and then clearing the floor plate areas and chalking guide lines.
 The first load of walls arrive and are placed in position along the rear of the home.
 The rain is holding off for now.

 Corey, our homeowner, joins the crew to help prepare the walls.
 The panels are secured to one another and sheathed, cutting out the door and window openings and its time for the big lift.
 All hands on deck to lift the heavy forty-four foot, 2×6 wall to its standing position while temporary braces are placed to prevent it tipping over into the rear yard.
 The adjoining side walls are treated similarly and raised to secure the rear wall.

 By noon we have three of the six walls up and secured and all of the remaining walls are staged and ready for their turn.
 It is beginning to rain.
 Before breaking for lunch, we hurriedly arrange the front wall panels into their positions.